Encoding the Einstein Equations into an Algebraic Commutator Condition

 In what follows, we demonstrate that this is indeed possible, but only up to the trace-free sector of the geometry (which leaves the scalar curvature undetermined).
-That is, unimodular gravity may be consistently encoded on (\ref{Irr_Rep_Rie}) through a generalization of (\ref{Commutator}) to the following (symbolic) form
+That is, unimodular gravity \cite{Ellis2014TraceFreeInflation, CarballoRubioGarayGarciaMoreno2023, BengocheaLeonPerezSudarsky2023} may be consistently encoded on (\ref{Irr_Rep_Rie}) through a generalization of (\ref{Commutator}) to the following (symbolic) form

-where $g \KN T$ is the \textit{Kulkarni–Nomizu product} between the metric and the energy-momentum tensor (see equation \ref{KN_Prod}) that lifts the quadratic product of the Maxwell tensor to the space (\ref{Irr_Rep_Rie}).
+where $g \KN T$ is the \textit{Kulkarni–Nomizu product} between the metric and the energy-momentum tensor (see equation \ref{KN_Prod}) \cite{Besse1987}.
+This product operation lifts the energy-momentum tensor to the space (\ref{Irr_Rep_Rie}).
 In section 5, it is shown that this condition is equivalent to imposing the trace-free field equations of unimodular gravity, which together with the assumption of the conservation of energy-momentum $\nabla_{\mu} T^{\mu \nu} = 0$ is equivalent to GR \cite{Ellis2014TraceFreeInflation, CarballoRubioGarayGarciaMoreno2023, BengocheaLeonPerezSudarsky2023}.

-However it is possible to take (\ref{Intro_Main}) as the equations defining the theory, in that they may be solved in this form - or in tensor indices equation (\ref{Full_Theory_Index}) - without the need to project down to the trace-free equations.
-In section 4, it is shown using the spherically symmetric ansatz (\ref{ansatz}) and spherical potential $A = (Q/r) dr$ that (\ref{Intro_Main}) can be solved to yield Reissner-Nordstr\"om-de Sitter uniquely.
+However it is possible to take (\ref{Intro_Main}) as the equations defining the theory, in that they may be solved in this form - or in tensor indices equation (\ref{Main_Eqn_Indices}) - without the need to project down to the trace-free equations.
+In section 4, it is shown using the spherically symmetric ansatz (\ref{ansatz}) and spherical potential $A = -(Q/r) dr$ that (\ref{Intro_Main}) can be solved to yield Reissner-Nordstr\"om-de Sitter uniquely.